In this article, Canstar Blue discusses electricity demand tariffs and how they work in Australia.

 Disadvantages of an electricity demand tariff

-As much as a demand tariff can help to save customers money and reduce strain on the grid, there are also a few disadvantages to using them for electricity usage.
+As much as a demand tariff can save customers money and reduce grid strain, there are also disadvantages to using them for electricity usage.

 - Can cause higher bills: Demand tariffs are incredibly punishing on households that let their electricity usage slide for even a moment.
 Brief spikes in electricity usage between 3pm and 9pm on any given day will leave customers paying a higher price for the entire month.